RGF-team/rgf/Readme.rst

 If you can't solve problem, feel free to report as issue.

-In your issue, please report your envirionment (OS, Python version and rgf_python version) and whether test is passed or not.
+In your issue, please report your environment (OS, Python version and rgf_python version) and whether test is passed or not.

 License
 -------